Irreducibility algorithm for the Weierstrass polynomials of two complex variables and the Puiseux expansions: Part[A], Part[B], Part[C]

 and then $f(y,z,\phi_1,\dots,\phi_j)=f(y,z,\psi_1,\dots,\psi_j)$.
 Thus, the proof of Step(1) is done. \ms

-$\underline{\text{\bf Step(2)}}$ For the proof, it suffices to show that $R'_{j+1,i}=R''_{j+1,i}$ for $0\le i\le n_{j+1}-2$, because it is clear by the uniqueness of The WDT or Theorem $15.2$ that $\phi_{j+1}=\psi_{j+1}$ if and only if $R'_{j+1,i}=R''_{j+1,i}$ for $0\le i\le n_{j+1}-2$ where $\phi_{j+1} =f^{n_{j}}_j +\sum^{n_{j+1}-2}_{i=0} R'_{j+1,i}f^i_j$ by (15.6.1) and $\psi_{j+1} =f^{n_{j}}_{j} +\sum^{n_{j+1}-2}_{i=0}R''_{j+1,i}f^i_j$ by (15.6.2), noting by Step(1) that $f_j=\phi_j=\psi_j$. \ms
+$\underline{\text{\bf Step(2)}}$ For the proof, it suffices to show that $R'_{j+1,i}=R''_{j+1,i}$ for $0\le i\le n_{j+1}-2$, because it is clear by the uniqueness of The WDT or Theorem $15.2$ that $\phi_{j+1}=\psi_{j+1}$ if and only if $R'_{j+1,i}=R''_{j+1,i}$ for $0\le i\le n_{j+1}-2$ where $\phi_{j+1} =f^{n_{j}}_j +\sum^{n_{j+1}-2}_{i=0} R'_{j+1,i}f^i_j$ by (15.6.1-2) and $\psi_{j+1} =f^{n_{j}}_{j} +\sum^{n_{j+1}-2}_{i=0}R''_{j+1,i}f^i_j$ by (15.6.2-2), noting by Step(1) that $f_j=\phi_j=\psi_j$. \ms

-$\underline{\text{\bf The Proof of Step(2)}}$ In preparation for the proof of this step, using the equation in either (15.6.7) of Step(1) or (15.6.16), then apply (15.6.16) to (15.6.1) with $k=j+1$, and also apply (15.6.16) to (15.6.2) with $k=j+1$.
+$\underline{\text{\bf The Proof of Step(2)}}$ In preparation for the proof of this step, using the equation in either (15.6.7-2) or (Eq.7) of Step(1), then apply (Eq.7) to (15.6.1-2) with $k=j+1$, and also apply (Eq.7) to (15.6.2-2) with $k=j+1$.
 Then, it is clear that $f$ can be rewritten in the form

 where

 Now, consider $f-f^{d_{j+1}}_j$ as

 For the proof of this step, consider $y,z,f_1,\dots,f_{j}$ as independent complex $(j+2)$-variables at the origin in $\C^{j+2}$.
 Using the same method as we have seen in the proof of Fact(D) in (15.4.3) of {\rm Sublemma 15.4.{$\alpha$}}, then $\sum_2$, $\sum_1 -f^{d_{j+1}}_j$, $\sum_4$ and $\sum_3-f^{d_{j+1}}_j$ which are polynomials in $\C\{y\}[z,f_1,\dots, f_{j}]$, can be written by (A), (B), (C) and (D) in order, as follows: \ms